Matthew A. Masucci, Ph.D.

 In the realm of sport studies, he is engaged in a critical, historical and political qualitative analysis of the controversial sport of Mixed Martial Arts (MMA) fighting.
 Toward that end, and in collaboration with Dr. Ted Butryn, Masucci has conducted numerous MMA-related research projects including a content analysis of media representations of the Ultimate Fighting Championship, an (auto)ethnography of a local MMA gym, as well as a grant-supported investigation exploring the motivational and coping strategies of professional MMA competitors.
 In addition, Masucci, along with Dr. Jay Johnson and Dr. Ted Butryn, have conducted a World Anti-Doping Agency (WADA) funded research project that explores the sources of knowledge of doping substances and techniques for elite-level American and Canadian female triathletes.

 Matthew's longtime interest in bicycle racing has led to international presentations and published research as well as a project exploring the meaning a local cycling community makes of the tragic loss of one of their members and a local social movement called the San José Bike Party.

-Matthew is an active participant in several professional organizations including the North American Society for the Sociology of Sport (NASSS) and serves as the co-director of the Department of Kinesiology Qualitative Research Laboratory In his free time, Matthew enjoys cycling, camping, hiking, and reading.
+Matthew is an active participant in several professional organizations including the North American Society for the Sociology of Sport (NASSS) and serves as the co-director of the Department of Kinesiology Qualitative Research Laboratory In his free time, Matthew enjoys cycling, trail running, camping, hiking, and reading.

 Ph.D.
 University of Tennessee – Cultural Studies in Education (Concentration: Social-Cultural Foundations of Sport and Education)